nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/with-dependencies.png" alt="With dependencies" >
   <figcaption>
     A new function is created on every state change.
-Only the function whose dependencies change are recreated.
+Only the function whose dependencies change is recreated.
   </figcaption>
 </figure>